-Due the COVID19 pandemic, the timelines for Visits 8-11 were adjusted numerous times.
+Due to the COVID19 pandemic, the timelines for Visits 8-11 were adjusted numerous times.
 Visit 8 was completed as a telephone-based visit.
 Visit 9 returned to in-clinic visits with some challenges.
-The start of Visit 10 has been delayed several times.
+The start of Visit 10 was delayed several times.
+There have also been some changes to the plans for Visit 11 and future visits.
 Below is the currently planned timeline for future visits.
 Details of start and stop dates will be provided over time, as the timelines may continue to change.
-Currently, Visit 10 is planned to start in December 2022, and Visit 11 will overlap Visit 10 beginning a short time later in early 2023.
+Currently, Visit 11 is planned to start in March 2024 and run through August 2025, and Visit 12 beginning a short time later in early 2026.

 The goal will be to schedule visits for each participant approximately one year apart, with the minimum separation of 6 months between visits.
-Efforts should be made, when possible, to schedule participants for the next visit when they are unable to come in / be scheduled for the current visit.
+Efforts should be made, when possible, to schedule participants for the next visit when they are unable to come in/be scheduled for the current visit.
 This allows for continuous recruitment into the ARIC visits.

-Appointments for MRI and PET scans for the Brain Imaging study should be scheduled a maximum of 1 year before or after a cognitive assessment (minimum, Block A).
+Appointments for MRI and PET scans for the Brain Imaging study should be scheduled a maximum of 1 year before or after a cognitive assessment (minimum).
 Additional details specific to the Brain Imaging study and ARIC ancillary studies are described in the corresponding manuals.